 Another important feature of a media player is its ability to support multi-screen display.

-There are basically two-types of multi-screen display:
+There are basically three types of multi-screen scenarios:

 Installation of Digital Signage

 Wall mounting is one of the most common installations of storefront digital signage.